EvgeniyMukhamedjanov/liquid-ajax-cart/V3-PRODUCT-FORM-ERRORS.md

 No hardcoded Shopify-key → input-name map.
 The library routes purely by attribute value matching the response key.
 The set of known Shopify response keys lives in merchant-facing documentation, not in the library code — when Shopify ships new validated property fields, merchants can adopt them immediately without waiting for a library release.

-Per-element `aria-invalid` tracking lives in a module-scoped `WeakMap<HTMLElement, WeakSet<HTMLElement>>` so multiple instances don't share state and disconnected elements are GC'd cleanly.
+No `aria-invalid` tracking state is needed: the library owns `aria-invalid` on every `[data-ajax-cart-product-form-input]` element, so `clearErrors` just resets all marked inputs and `renderErrors` sets the matching ones.
+There is nothing to remember between calls.

 ## Hardcoded fallback

 The fallback text is a constant in `product-form-errors.ts`.
-When a settings source is designed later (likely an `<html data-ajax-cart-error-fallback="...">` attribute or a dedicated settings module), the constant becomes a default and the module reads the override.
+When a settings source is designed later, the constant becomes a default and the module reads the override.

-No per-slot `-fallback="..."` attribute.
-Decision is intentional — the per-slot escape hatch adds markup surface for a setting that nearly every merchant wants set once globally.

 ## Known Shopify response shapes (test fixtures)